DocRace/pinnect-gamemap/README.md

 1. Direction and its option box: There are two types, preceding and following, similar to the arrowhead editing box at the end of the line in Keynote.
 2. Relationship and its option box: This can be connectors like "owns", "manages", "belongs to", "requires", etc.

-## Connect Wallet with cross-platform support on Solana
+## Connect Wallet with cross-platform support on Ethereum
 Contribute on-chain for fair incentive and collaboration
 ![Pinnect.006.png](/images/Pinnect.006.png)
 ![Pinnect.007.jpeg](/images/Pinnect.007.jpeg)